ruchitachandhok/sei-flex-49/w10/d2/consuming-3rd-party-apis/consuming-3rd-party-apis.md

 Cool!
 Now let's see how we're going to be able to make HTTP requests from the server...

-## Install and require the "request" module
+## Install and require the "request" module (or a promise-based alternative like axios)

 In order to make HTTP requests from our Express server to the GitHub API, we'll want to install and require an NPM module named [request](https://www.npmjs.com/package/request), a simple HTTP request client: